 - Your nipple has a ‘bunched’ look because some of your areola is being drawn in and bunching up into the nipple.

 - Your nipple does not fit into the shield to start with

 - Feeling rubbing is not always the sign of a bad shield size.
 Using a balm, coconut oil or olive oil can really help reduce any rubbing or friction pain.

 - Sometimes painful pumping or the wrong shield size can make nipple quite swollen.
 This is temporary and may ease with a better shield fit.
 Don’t mistake the swelling from a bad shield fit for your actual nipple size (ask us for help if you’re not sure).

 - Not getting any milk when pumping is very often a sign of bad shield fit or positioning (or not using a pump you respond to) not milk supply.
 Concluding you don’t have milk because you can’t express any is a common mistake and means you need help!

-- Shield positioning is also super important – it’s vital you have the right size, but you also need to make sure your shield is ‘latched’ well, that your nipple is centred down the shield flange and that you have a good seal of breast tissue to the breastshield.
+- Shield positioning is also super important – it’s vital you have the right size, but more importantly, you need to make sure your shield is ‘latched’ well, that your nipple is centred down the shield flange and that you have a good seal of breast tissue to the breastshield behind the nipple.